IDHEAP-UnitePolsoc/coffeeread/README.md

 Sep 29: Martin, C.J. and Chevalier, Tom.
 (2018).
 What we talk about when we talk about poverty.
 Working Paper (https://ces.fas.harvard.edu/uploads/files/events/Martin_Chevalier_APSA_2018_final.docx).

+Oct 6: Rehm, Philipp.
+(2020).
+The Future of Welfare State Politics.
+Political Science Research and Politics.

 TBD: Achen, C. H. (2005).
 Let’s put garbage-can regressions and garbage-can probits where they belong.
 Conflict Management and Peace Science, 22(4):327–339.